MinecraftForge/Documentation/docs/events/intro.md

 Example: An event can be used to perform an action when a Vanilla stick is right clicked.

 The main event bus used for most events is located at `MinecraftForge.EVENT_BUS`.
-There are also a few other buses used for specific types of events (like terrain generation) located in the same class.

 An event handler is a class that contains one or more `public void` member methods that are marked with the `@SubscribeEvent` annotation.